2020 Official Rules Bass Pro Shops Open Series

 Ray Scott Championship: Boater $310, Co-Angler $155

-The following rules shall apply to all American Bass Anglers Open Series tournaments during the 2019 season.
+The following rules shall apply to all Bass Pro Shops Open Series tournaments operated by American Bass Anglers during the 2020 season.
 These rules may be changed by American Bass Anglers (ABA) at any time upon notification to its members, which will be published on the ABA web site at www.americanbassanglers.com.
 Interpretation and enforcement of these rules will be left exclusively to the Tournament Director.

 1. RULES VIOLATION: